luontola/dddeu2017-event-sourced-process-managers/README.md

 - Process manager may never wake up if messages are dropped.
 Thus must always set an alarm clock.
 Send your future self a message with state inside it.
 - Unit testing: takes time out of the test.
 Only order of messages will matter.
     - When OrderPaid comes, we set paid=true.
 When PaymentTimedOut comes later, just ignore it because paid==true.

+- Job of a process manager is to take a task to a known end state.
+It doesn't have to be a success state.
+Manual intervention is a possibility; no need to automate everything.
+What is the break-even point of a developer working a couple of days to automate something, which happens once a month and a human can resolve in 15 minutes.